itsmeleju/eda_customer_sales/README.md

 14) Date: Date of the purchase
 15) Time: Time of the purchase

-**In this project, we will try to give answers to a set of questions that may be relevant when analyzing banking data:**
+**In this project, we will try to give answers to a set of questions that may be relevant when analyzing customer sale data:**

 1) Most used payment method (and least use)